Support the news

 "I mean, the first seven months of 2018 outpaced 2017, in terms of total Massachusetts IPOs," marveled Massachusetts Biotechnology Council President Bob Coughlin.

 Though optimistic about the local biotech cluster's long-range trajectory, Coughlin said he expects the public market to "cool off" in 2019.
 And there are signs that a chill has already set in.

-Only two Massachusetts biotechs went public in the final five months of 2018.
+Only three Massachusetts biotechs went public in the final five months of 2018.
 Moderna was one of them, and its stock price has slumped in early trading.

 "Too big of a price, too big of an offering," said analyst David Nierengarten of Wedbush Securities.
 "From the company's point of view, quite honestly, they raised money at a higher price, so they should be happy about that.
 However, they should try and continue to make their shareholders happy, and that's going to be a little bit more difficult."

 Another local firm, Centrexion Therapeutics, planned to list on the Nasdaq in November but postponed its IPO.
 The company hasn't set a new target date.

 Any biotech that wants to go public needs investors willing to take big risks.
 If a drug in development doesn't get FDA approval, the company may never be profitable.

 On top of the usual biotech risks, the whole stock market has been swinging up and down.